GuilhermeTeixeira13/ReactionTimeChallenge-WebGame/README.md

 ## Main Page

 The main page provides an overview of the game and its mechanics.
 It includes a brief explanation of how the game works.
 Additionally, you will find a table displaying the top ten best reaction times achieved by players.
 The table includes the user's name, their reaction time in milliseconds, and their city.
+If perhaps the user wants to see more than ten records, he can get a PDF file with all the times submited to the platform.

 ## Getting Started